dreamfony/dv/README.md

 - Take the site out of maintenance mode `drush vset maintenance_mode 0`
 - Clear Drupal caches `drush cc all`

+### Coding standards

+All of the code should comply to the coding standards defined on drupal.org/coding-standards.

+### GIT flow

+The master branch should always be in a stable state.
+When working on specific bugs, features or improvements you should always work in a separate branch (preferably prefixed with feature/) which can eventually be merged into master.

+### Definition of done

+We consider the work of the developer done when:

+- Functionality passes the acceptance criteria
+- Manual test is provided, modified if needed and passing
+- Automated test is provided if needed and passing
+- Code complies to Drupal coding standards
+- A pull request is created, assigned to a reviewer and How-To-Test are provided
+- CI build is passing
+- If issue type is bug, a short description of the solution is provided
+- The issue has been set to a reviewer with the correct status

+We consider the work of the reviewer done when:

+- The code looks good
+- The How-To-Test steps can be executed
+- The manual test is executed successfully
+- The pull request is merged into the correct branch
+- The issue has been completed

+Commit messages guidelines

 ### Tips & Tricks